Las Justas: Venue

+Menwhile musical events would take place in downtown Mayagüez with different stages across the city center.
+Main stage was located between Jose de Diego street and Mendez Vigo street and adittional stages were located in Calle De La Candelaria and Calle Bosque.
+In 2026 the concept for the music festival was overhauled due to construction at the Jose De Diego lot where the original stage was placed.
+The new concept is called Justas Fest and it will feature 3 stages, one outside the Palacio de Recreación y Deportes at the Frankie Ruiz Acoustic stage, one at the Parque de los Próceres and one at Calle Martinez Nadal.
+The event will take place across three days and for the first time ever it will be a ticketed event with tickets on sale through Ticketera.

 Security

 With over 200,000 people attending Las Justas every year, security has been a major concern.
 In 2010, for example, 13 people were arrested for drug activities during the events.
 Las Justas, it is said, has evolved into a Puerto Rican-style Spring Break.
 Close to 1,500 security personnel patrol the event for security.
 A number of items are not permitted in the areas where activities of Las Justas are celebrated, including both sporting events and associated musical celebrations.
 Coolers, liquids not in their original containers, glass bottles, umbrellas, baseball bats, canes, and fire arms are some of the items that are excluded.
 In 2012, Enrique Arrarás Mir, the Commissioner of the event, said that “the safest place in all of Puerto Rico during the celebration of Las Justas will be the city of Ponce”.
 In 2011, in Mayaguez, there were also arrests for drunkness and drug trafficking.
 In 2014, electronic scanners were implemented at checkpoints, doing away with the former and slower manual frisk system.

+In 2025, as part of an initiative to ensure security at the event the Municipality of Mayagüez announced the placement of security cameras that cover the entire downtown area (where the music festival is held).
+Additionally, the system integrates Artificial Intelligence that can monitor streets automatically and read license plates on vehicles along with high resolution cameras and Pan–tilt–zoom cameras that allow monitoring in real time.
+The control center for this system is located within Mayagüez City Hall and it is complimented by mobile control centers located in the vicinity of the music festival.

+Ahead of the 2026 events it was announced that the music festivals associated with the event would no longer be free with tickets going on sale for the 3 day event through the Ticketera platform.
+For the new events attendees will have to go through security points and present their tickets before accessing the shows.